frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/purchase-order.md

 Setting 'Supply Raw Materials' option is useful for subcontracting where you provide the raw materials for manufacturing an item.
 To know more, visit the [Subcontracting page](/docs/user/manual/en/manufacturing/subcontracting).

 ### 3.4 The Items table

+* **Scan Barcode**: You can add Items in the Items table by scanning their barcodes if you have a barcode scanner.
+Know how to track them [here](/docs/user/manual/en/stock/articles/track-items-using-barcode)

 * **Quantity and Rate**: When you select the Item code, it's name, description, and UOM will be fetched.
 The 'UOM Conversion Factor' is set to 1 by default, you can change it depending on the UOM received from the seller, more in the next section.

     'Price List Rate' will be fetched if a Standard Buying rate is set.
 'Last Purchase Rate' shows the rate of the item from your last Purchase Order.
 Rate is fetched if set in the item master.
 You can attach an Item Tax Template to apply a specific tax rate to the item.